×

 If you have not spent a lot of time in Jakarta, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "When deciding whether to buy or rent a home in Jakarta, it is important to consider your budget, lifestyle, and long-term plans.
 Buying a home in Jakarta can be a great investment, as property values tend to appreciate over time.
 However, it is important to factor in the cost of maintenance and repairs, as well as the cost of a down payment.
 Renting a home in Jakarta can be a more affordable option, and it can provide more flexibility if you are not sure how long you will be living in the city.
-Ultimately, the decision to buy or rent a home in Jakarta should be based on your individual needs and preferences," said one expat who made the move to Jakarta.
+Ultimately, the decision to buy or rent a home in Jakarta should be based on your individual needs and preferences," explained one person living in Jakarta, Indonesia.

 What do I need to know when buying property in Jakarta?